 - WARNING!
-Iso Marking Fire/EXPLOSION HAZARD Use of the blower system is NOT A GUARANTEE that explosive fumes have been removed.
-If you smell fuel, DO NOT start the engine and DO NOT turn on any electrical devices.
-If you smell fuel and the engine is already running, SHUT OFF the engine and TURN OFF all electrical devices.
-Investigate immediately.
-DO NOT chatruet or medify the ventilation system - DO NOT obstruct or modify the ventilation system.
+Image: Fire/EXPLOSION HAZARD Use of the blower system is NOT A GUARANTEE that explosive fumes have been removed.
+If you smell fuel, DO NOT start the engine and DO NOT turn on any electrical devices. - If you smell fuel and the engine is already running, SHUT OFF the engine and TURN OFF all electrical devices.
+Investigate immediately. - DO NOT obstruct or modify the ventilation system.